houguagua/gitskills/readme.txt

-Creating a new branch is quick & simple;
+Creating a new branch is simple;
 Ignore this file;
 o
 o